SystemsApproach/security/crypto.rst

 Up to this point, we have been assuming that the message wasn’t confidential, so the original message could be transmitted as plaintext.
-To add confidentiality to a message with an authenticator, it suffices to encrypt the concatenation of the entire message including its authenticator—the MAC, HMAC, or encrypted digest.
+To add confidentiality to a message with an authentication code, it suffices to encrypt the concatenation of the entire message including its authentication code.
 Remember that, in practice, confidentiality is implemented using secret-key ciphers because they are so much faster than public-key ciphers.
 Furthermore, it costs little to include the authenticator in the encryption, and it increases security.

-A common simplification is to encrypt the message with its (raw) digest, such that the digest is only encrypted once; in this case, the entire ciphertext message is considered to be an authenticator.
+In recent years, the idea of using a single algorithm to support both authentication and encryption has gained support for reasons of performance and simplicity of implementation.
+This is referred to as *authenticated encryption* or *authenticated encryption with associated data*.
+The latter term allows for some data fields (e.g., packet headers) to be transmitted as plaintext—these are the associated data—while the rest of the message is encrypted, and the whole thing, headers included, is authenticated.
+We won't go into details here, but there is now a set of integrated algorithms that produce both ciphertext and authentication codes using a combination of ciphers and hash functions.

-Although authenticators may seem to solve the authentication problem, we will see in a later chapter that they are only the foundation of a solution.
-First, however, we address the issue of how participants obtain keys in the first place.
+Now that we have seen some of the building blocks for encryption and authentication, we have the foundations for building some complete security solutions.
+Before we get to those, however, we address the issue of how participants obtain keys in the first place.